 The Santa Rosa plum is a stone fruit cultivar within the genus, Prunus, which includes cherries, apricots, peaches and almonds.
 The Santa Rosa is considered the benchmark variety of plums.
 Named for its growing region, it was originally created from Asian plum parentage to become an improved variety with its capacity to bear large yields of fruit, ship easily, resist disease and carry a longer shelf-life than the heirloom varieties whose place the Santa Rosa plum would quickly take.

-Santa Rosa plums are best for fresh eating and used as a principle ingredient in desserts such as cakes, ice creams and pies.
-They also make delicious compotes, jams and reductions.
+Santa Rosa plums are appropriate for both sweet and savory dishes and may be eaten raw or cooked.
+They can be featured in desserts such as cakes, ice creams, tarts and pies, or made into silky compotes, jams and reductions.
 Complimentary flavors include vanilla, nutmeg, tropical fruits, chocolate, butter and citrus.
 Savory pairings include mild fresh cheeses such as chevre and ricotta, herbs such as arugula, chiles, fennel and basil, pulled and cured pork, lamb and crudo style seafood such as albacore and scallops.
 To store, refrigerate ripe fruit for up to one week.

 The Santa Rosa plum was developed by horticulturist and pioneer of agriculture science, Luther Burbank in 1906 in Santa Rosa, CA. The late 19th century and early 20th century brought the introduction of Asian varieties of familiar fruits, specifically apricots, cherries and plums.
 Burbank drew upon the genetic diversity of these new species to develop new varieties that would thrive in the growing regions of California.
 The Santa Rosa plum thrives in climates where winter time temperatures are cool but not cold and the summer season is long, warm and dry.

 Restaurants currently purchasing this product as an ingredient for their menu.